Eduard Krebsbach

 Eduard Krebsbach (8 August 1894 – 28 May 1947) was a former German physician and SS doctor in the Nazi concentration camp in Mauthausen from July 1941 to August 1943.
 He was executed for atrocities committed at the Mauthausen camp.

+Early life

+Krebsbach attended a humanistic high school in Cologne.
+In 1912, he started studying medicine at the University of Freiburg, albeit his classes were interrupted by World War I.